wp-plugins/eshop/readme.txt

 Version 5.7.1

+* *fixed* bug with excerpts when using listing shortcodes.
+The Continue reading link was pointing to wrong page.
 * *fixed* admin product listing per author on multisite
 * *fixed* widgets for featured and sale
 * *fixed* adding thumbnails to search results.
 * *fixed* minor issues
 * *added* delete per item for the cart page(products can still be deleted by quantity 0)
-* *added* search widget, search for products (both in stock, and out of stock), plus a link to shop page, and a random product link
+* *added* search widget, search for products (both in stock, and out of stock) comes with an optional random product link.
 * *added* filter for language files.
+* *added* text to show when full cart widget is used, but nothing is in cart.
+* *added/fixed* messages generated when orders refunded via paypal. message still sent, but hopefully marked as a refund.

 Version 5.7.0